George Brown (Canadian politician): Election win and opposition member

 Brown supported an administration led by Hincks and Augustin-Norbert Morin as successors to the Baldin-Lafontaine government, though he criticised the government for abandoning liberal ideals.
 Brown worked to end state support for religious institutions, opposed government funding for a religious separate school system and endorsed representation by population in the legislature.
 His newspaper, the Globe, still had widespread circulation and on October 1 started publishing every day as the Daily Globe to compete with other newspapers who had previously started to publish daily.
 Brown's support deteriorated when scandals against Hincks were reported in the fall of 1853 and Brown toured Canada West, demanding new leadership for the Reform party.
 For the 1854 general election, the constituency he represented was split into two and he decided to run in Lambton, as he was not confident that he could win the other Kent constitutency.
 At the election's conclusion, Hincks formed a new Liberal-Conservative administration with Allan MacNab, causing Brown to become a member of the opposition.

 Brown worked with his opposition colleagues, including former Clear Grit rivals, Reformers who abandoned Hincks, and the Parti Rouge, to criticise the governing coalition.
 For these efforts, Brown assumed an unofficial role as one of the leaders of the opposition members.
 He also bought two Grit-aligned newspapers and merged their staffs to his Globe paper.
 In May 1855, the Canadian legislature passed a bill that allowed the creation of Roman Catholic-based separate school boards in Upper Canada.
 This was seen as French-Canadian encroachment into Upper Canadian matters, as the bill passed without the support of the majority of Upper Canadian parliamentarians.
 Brown used the event to campaign for representation by population, in which electoral districts would be divided so that each one contained a roughly equal number of electors.
 Brown's pursuit of that goal of correcting what he perceived to be a great wrong to Canada West was accompanied at times by stridently critical remarks against French Canadians and the power exerted by the Catholic population of Canada East over the affairs of a predominately anglophone and Protestant Canada West.
-He referred to the position of Canada West as "a base vassalage to French-Canadian Priestcraft."
+However, he did not want the dissolution of the Canadas as much of Canada West's trade went through Canada East along the St. Lawrence River, and splitting the union would give the eastern province control over the waterway before they entered Canada West.

-In 1856, Liberals in the Hincks-MacNab administration defected to the opposition, and MacNab was replaced by John A. Macdonald to become the new joint-premier of the province with Hincks.
-Macdonald accused Brown of falsifying evidence and coercing witnesses in the Royal Commission on the Kingston Provincial Penitentiary in 1848.
-A committee of inquiry was formed that heard evidence exonerating Brown, but the inquiry produced a report that was non-committal and damaged Brown's political reputation.
-This caused the political rivalry between Brown and Macdonald to deepen.
+In 1855, Brown organised and provided the credit for the development of the town of Bothwell, in his constituency of Lambton, and set aside farmland for his own use.
+In 1856, John A. Macdonald accused Brown of falsifying evidence and coercing witnesses in the Royal Commission on the Kingston Provincial Penitentiary in 1848.
+A committee of inquiry produced a report that was non-committal of Brown's guilt.
+Macdonald's accusations and subsequent investigation caused a political rivalry to deepen between Brown and Macdonald.